apigear-io/apigear-docs/content/en/simulation/studio.md

+---
-# Simulation with ApiGear Studio
+title: Simulation with ApiGear Studio
+description: Simulating API Modules using ApiGear Studio
+position: 503
+category: Simulation
+version: 1.0
+menuTitle: ApiGear Studio
+---

 The simulation server is integrated into ApiGear studio.
 A simulation of a service is defined using a scenario document.
 The scenario document can be created using the `New -> New Scenario` toolbar button.